srlow/Week1_HelloWorld/README.md

 # UW_Rseminar
-This is the code repository for UW's Fall 2015 Biology R-seminar.
+This is an example project code repository for UW's Fall 2015 Biology R-seminar.